 We know you have heard of the famous Narrows Hikes and Angels Landing in Zion National Park.
 Perhaps you think all the hikes at Zion are only for the venturesome people without any kids.
 Think again!
 I can not imagine skipping Zion National Park in our quest to get our kids to all the national parks before they move out!

 Riverside Walk is an absolutely BEAUTIFUL HIKE and it is a perfect national park hike for families with kids of all ages.
 It is actually a the hike you will take on your way TO the Narrows so unless you arrive super early, you won’t be alone on the trail, but it is a sidewalk trail and it is stroller friendly until you reach the Narrows.
-Here are even more great tips for hiking in Zion National Park with a toddler and a Zion National park itinerary to help you plan.

 My absolute favorite part of the hike was reaching the river where we were able to take off our shoes, get in the river, and have a blast!
 Don’t miss this one!!